 The optical IV ECV produced within the CCI project is based on the offset tracking method, and more specifically feature-tracking.
-The term offset tracking refers to a family of methods, which includes speckle-tracking (Gray et al. 2001; Joughin, 2002), coherence-tracking (Derauw, 1999) and feature-tracking (Lucchitta et al., 1995; Michel and Rignot, 1999; De Lange et al., 2007).
+The term offset tracking refers to a family of methods, which includes speckle tracking (Gray et al. 2001; Joughin, 2002), coherence-tracking (Derauw, 1999) and feature-tracking (Lucchitta et al., 1995; Michel and Rignot, 1999; De Lange et al., 2007).
 The same approach is applicable to both SAR and optical images.
-SAR data have the advantage of an active sensor that is not affected by solar illumination (day/night) or cloud coverage, two aspects particularly relevant at high latitudes.
-IV retrieval from high resolution optical data allow to fill gaps in SAR IV products during summer in areas with surface melt, in particular along the margins.
+While SAR has the advantage of an active sensor that is not affected by solar illumination (day/night) or cloud coverage, the optical IV products are indeed dependent on these conditions.
+However, IV products generated from high-resolution allows for optical data to fill gaps in SAR IV products generated during summer in areas with surface melt and particularly along the margins.